 The legendary source of Indigo gave it its name – literally ‘Indian’.
-The leaves of trees from the Indigofera family, prevalent there, could be fermented to produce a beautiful dye as well as A pigment.
-Nowadays we use mineral pigments for their superior lightfastness but this evocative colour PROPERLY earns its presence in a well judged colour range.
-Traditionally oil paints were used to decorate with deep colours as they could ‘manage’ the piment loading.
+The leaves of trees from the Indigofera family, prevalent there, could be fermented to produce a beautiful dye as well as a pigment.
+Nowadays we use mineral pigments for their superior light fastness but this evocative colour properly earns its presence in a well judged colour range.
+Traditionally oil paints were used to decorate with deep colours as they could ‘manage’ the pigment loading.
 Today our taste for a matt finish means we embrace the powdery rather than shiny look you get from rendering these colours in emulsion and this colour takes on a wonderful velvety feel.

 Colours shown are merely our best attempt to represent our palette online.